ahoink/LiveBtcTracker/README.md

 # LiveBtcTracker
-Live Bitcoin chart averaging data from multiple exchanges
+Live Bitcoin chart averaging data from multiple exchanges (v0.1.0)

+It's rough right now, but it works

 ## Usage
 `python LiveBtcTracker.py [options]` (use --help for info on options)